EugeneDraitsev/todo-list-rxjs6/README.md

-## Rxjs6 TODOMvc example
+## Rxjs6 TodoMVC Implementation

 **Demo:** [http://todomvc-rxjs6.surge.sh](http://todomvc-rxjs6.surge.sh)

-Simple implementation of [TODOMvc](http://todomvc.com/) with rxjs6 and native js
+Simple implementation of [TodoMVC](http://todomvc.com/) with rxjs6 and native js

 To run it locally just clone this repo and run: